 Interrupt Usage Model:

 Interrupts are events triggered by the platform hardware in response to platform events such as memory and other system errors, thermal events, GPIOs etc. These are transparent to the OS as well.
-Migrating some of these usages out of privileged firmware would a combination of PRM and assistance from an Out-Of-Band agent, such as BMC.
+Migrating some of these usages out of privileged firmware could involve a combination of PRM and assistance from an Out-Of-Band agent, such as BMC.

-Figure 2- Privileged Firmware Triggers
+Figure 2-2 Privileged Firmware Triggers